ioBroker/ioBroker.hm-rpc/README.md

 * (foxriver76) now logging exact command on error

 ### 1.14.18 (2020-08-08)
-* (foxriver76) fix issue when CuxD listDevices does not deliver valid array
+* (foxriver76) fix issue when CuxD listDevices does not deliver a valid array
 * (foxriver76) fix error with % scaling in some edge cases

 ### 1.14.15 (2020-07-21)